 Blocked Tear Duct

 Some babies can have sticky eyes which don't get better.
-This is usually caused by a blocked tear duct.
+This can happen if the tear ducts become blocked.
+Tear ducts drain tears from the eyes to the nose.

 Your baby won't spread any germs from a blocked tear duct so they can still go to daycare.